Jonnylie/contact-list-app/README.md

 # Contacts-App

-React app to show contacts from API
+React app for user to browse their contacts.
+Get the data from https://jsonplaceholder.typicode.com/users API

 # Getting Started/Installation